Paper, cardboard, plastic bottles and containers numbered 1, 2 and 5, and food and drink cans

 Photo: Daniel Hines/SunLive

-Other items that can also be recycled for free at our Transfer Stations*
+Other items that can also be recycled for free at Te Maunga Transfer Station*

 - Gas bottles

 - Home appliances: fridges or freezers, ovens, dishwashers, microwaves, washing machines and clothes dryers

 - Oil (5 x 4 litre packs - up to 20 litres max).
 Waste oil is collected at the waste pit (located at the waste drop off area within the transfer station – separate to the recycling centre).
 If you bring the oil as part of a load containing waste, the whole load will be charged as waste.
 For larger quantities or commercial operations please contact Transpacific Technical Services or Waste Petroleum Combustion Ltd.